Why It's Not Your Fault Your Baby Won't Sleep

 Those words haunted me for years.
 I reached out for help and was told it was indeed my fault.
 This trusted professional just reinforced the idea that I was doing something wrong, that I was to blame.
 Like most modern mothers, I doubted my decisions and mistrusted my instincts.
 Books, studies, reports and information only fed my anxiety and undermined my confidence.

-It turns out my daughter had reflux, but she lost 300 grams in a week before the doctors took my concerns seriously.
+It turns out my daughter had reflux and I had low milk supply, but she lost 300 grams in a week before the "experts" took my concerns seriously.

 It took me until my second baby was born to realise that babies are indeed all different.